Sake in General

 YEAST

-A fungi that turns sugar into alcohol during fermentation.
+A fungi that turns sugar into alcohol.

 Type of Sake

-- Adding distilled alcohol does not make a sake lower grade; it is part of one manner of brewing that produces specific results (like lighter, more fragrant sake with a more robust structure and longer shelf life).
+1. Adding distilled alcohol does not make a sake lower grade; it is part of one manner of brewing that produces specific results (like lighter, more fragrant sake with a more robust structure and longer shelf life).

-- Until recently, rice used for Junmai had to be at least 30% polished.
+2. Until recently, rice used for Junmai had to be at least 30% polished.
 Due to changes in Japanese law, Junmai no longer requires a specified polishing rate.
 Nevertheless, the amount of polishing must be listed somewhere on the label.

-- Futsu-shu refers to sake which does not fit into the premium classification (Daginjo, Ginjo, Honjozo).
+3. Futsu-shu refers to sake which does not fit into the premium classification (Daginjo, Ginjo, Honjozo).
 A sake would be classified as “Futusu-shu,” for example, when the amount of distilled alcohol added exceeds 10%, or when a sweetener or acidifier is added.

-Rice Polishing
+Polishing Rate

 SMV (Sake Meter Value)

-A representation of the hydrometer is used to measure the density and flavor (Nihonshu- Do) of sake.
+A representation of the hydrometer is used to measure density and flavor (Nihonshu- Do) of sake.
 It is often printed on its label with the values presented in a horizontal scale.
 Higher numbers represent “dry” and lower numbers represent “sweet”.

-Ways to Enjoy Sake
+Ways to enjoy sake

 With Wine Glass